This post may contain affiliate links. You can read my disclosure page for more information.

 My daughter brought the TV, DVD player and vacuum, while her roommate brought the microwave and Mini Refrigerator.

 They even conferred on a color scheme for their room.
 So if your child’s school offers this service, I encourage you to make use of it.
-My daughter is about to start her junior year now, and will be an R.A. so she will have her own room.
+My daughter is about to start her senior year now, and will be an R.A. again this year, so she will have her own room.
 No conferring.
 She can pick all her own stuff. 🙂

 Before you get into the process of thinking about decorating their room, what kind of room will they have?
 Is it the traditional “community” type room where they share with another student?
 Do they have their own bathroom, or will they use a shared bathroom that is used by the whole floor?
 Will they be living in a suite situation where they may have their own room but share a bath?